haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/intro.md

 class PushCubeEnv(BaseEnv):
     # ...
     def _initialize_episode(self, env_idx: torch.Tensor, options: dict):
-        # use the torch.device context manager to automatically create tensors on CPU or CUDA depending on self.device, the device the environment runs on
+        # useing torch.device context manager to auto create tensors
+        # on CPU/CUDA depending on self.device, the device the env runs on
         with torch.device(self.device):
             b = len(env_idx)
-            # use the TableSceneBuilder to initialize all objects in that scene builder
+            # use the TableSceneBuilder to init all objects in that scene builder
             self.table_scene.initialize(env_idx)

-            # here we write some randomization code that randomizes the x, y position of the cube we are pushing in the range [-0.1, -0.1] to [0.1, 0.1]
+            # here is randomization code that randomizes the x, y position
+            # of the cube we are pushing in the range [-0.1, -0.1] to [0.1, 0.1]
             p = torch.zeros((b, 3))
             p[..., :2] = torch.rand((b, 2)) * 0.2 - 0.1
             p[..., 2] = self.cube_half_size